RooVetGit/Roo-Code/cline_docs/marketplace/user-guide/05-adding-packages.md

 name: "My Package"
 description: "A detailed description of what this package does"
 version: "1.0.0"
-type: "package" # One of: package, mode, mcp server, prompt
+type: "package" # One of: package, mode, mcp, prompt
 tags:
     - tag1
     - tag2